influx6/shogun/readme.md

-*More so, all response must either be either an error returned which will be delivered through the standard error file `stderr` or all functions must receive a `io.WriteCloser` to deliver response for an execution of a function.*
+*More so, all response must either be either an error returned which will be delivered through the standard error file `stderr` or all functions must receive a `io.WriteCloser` to deliver response for an execution of a function to the standard output file `stdout`.*

 ## Install